floodoo/floodoo/README.md

 <img src="images/brand_florian_schmitz.png" alt="Florian Schmitz - A Journey Marked by Passion and Innovation" style="width: 100%;">

-# Florian Schmitz - A Journey Marked by Passion and Innovation

 ## About Me

 Hello, I'm Florian Schmitz, an ambitious, creative, and energetic software developer with a passion for Flutter and innovative technologies.
 My journey in software development is marked by passion, self-fulfillment, success, and enthusiasm.